dnyanesh2408/My-Calculator/README.md

 This web appliaction functionalities for calculation such as Addtion, Subtraction, Mutilpliaction, and Division.

-It very light weight and load very fast.
+It very light weight and loads very fast.

 Visit